 4 | OLD WHAKAMAHI ROAD

-Only fully SELF-CONTAINED is PERMITTED in the area marked BLUE (beachfront side of the road only).
-Camping is prohibited outside the areas marked blue.
+Only fully SELF-CONTAINED camping is PERMITTED in the area marked BLUE (beachfront side of the road only).
 Camping is prohibited outside the area marked blue.
 The areas marked RED are PROHIBITED camping areas.

 MAHIA | RESTRICTED AREAS